 The California Regional Water Quality Control Board, Central Valley Region (hereinafter Central Valley Water Board), finds:

 A. Legal Authorities.
-This Order serves as waste discharge requirements (WDR’s) pursuant to article 4, chapter 4, division 7 of the California Water Code (commencing with section 13260).
+This Order serves as waste discharge requirements (WDRs) pursuant to article 4, chapter 4, division 7 of the California Water Code (commencing with section 13260).
 This Order is also issued pursuant to section 402 of the federal Clean Water Act (CWA) and implementing regulations adopted by the U.S. EPA and chapter 5.5, division 7 of the Water Code (commencing with section 13370).
-It shall serve as a National Pollutant Discharge Elimination System (NPDES) permit authorizing the Discharger to discharge into waters of the United States at the discharge location described in Table 2 subject to the WDR’s in this Order.
+It shall serve as a National Pollutant Discharge Elimination System (NPDES) permit authorizing the Discharger to discharge into waters of the United States at the discharge location described in Table 2 subject to the WDRs in this Order.

 B. California Environmental Quality Act (CEQA).
 Under Water Code section 13389, this action to adopt an NPDES permit is exempt from the provisions of chapter 3 of CEQA, (commencing with section 21100) of division 13 of Public Resources Code.